TartanLlama/tartanllama.github.io/_posts/2016-08-09-try-catch-rethrow.md

 ---
 layout:     post
-title:      "Try-catch-rethrow vs nothing"
+title:      "The effect of a try-catch-rethrow"
 summary:    A try-catch-rethrow does more than code without.
 category:   c++
 tags:
  - c++
 ---

-Code with try-catch-rethrow is not equivalent to code without.
+A try-catch-rethrow with an empty handler does more than a standard block.
 Here's what I mean:

 {% highlight cpp %}
 {